roman-milk/roman-milk.github.io/becoming-a-slut-wife-mrs-b.md

+===

- ****** Becoming A Slut Wife: Mrs. B. ****** byJust_Plain_Bob© For the next hour the boys took turns fucking me, getting off in me and putting cocks in my mouth.
+For the next hour the boys took turns fucking me, getting off in me and putting cocks in my mouth.
 Then Billy had them all sit on the side of the bed and I crawled along on the floor going from cock to cock until I'd gotten each of them off again.
 Al was the last one to cum and while I was working on his cock Billy, who had been in the room many, many times and knew where things were, went over to the dresser and got the KY and headed back for the bed.

  "Give it to Matt" I said, "I want him to be first."